Vet Tech Colleges in Michigan

 Initially, the Michigan vet tech license must be renewed within the first four months to one year.
 Thereafter it must be renewed every two years.

-Finally, Michigan State University (MSU) offers a list of test-prep and professional resources to aspiring vet techs:
+Finally, Michigan State University (MSU) offers an extensive list of test-prep and professional resources to aspiring vet techs that include, among others:

 • Diagnostic Imaging for Veterinary Technicians